-Village Green® lawn has been bred to meet the demands of high-profile public spaces.
-With the following features:
+Village Green lawn has been bred to meet the demands of high-profile public spaces, as it:

-There are 8 Village Green growers across southern Europe with more growers expected soon. (see map on the supplier page).
+There are eight Village Green growers across southern Europe, with more growers expected soon.
 Each grower produces turf under a code of practice that ensures customers get quality turf every time.
-This is backed by our Certificate of Authenticity which is issued with every Village Green job.
+This is backed by our Certificate of Authenticity, which is issued with every Village Green project.

-But under current climate patterns, cool season grasses do not perform.
+But under current climate patterns, cool season grasses simply do not perform.

 Warm season grasses such as Village Green are well adapted to today’s warmer temperatures and lower rainfall, making them a more sustainable choice for modern lawns across southern Europe.

 To find out how to reduce water use by 40 per cent and have a weed free lawn all year round, download this free turf guide, that explains everything you need to know about choosing the right turf!